 Abstract.
 Immersion freezing experiments were performed utilizing two distinct single-droplet levitation methods.
-In the Mainz vertical wind tunnel (M-WT) supercooled droplets of $700 \,\mu\text{m}$ diameter were freely floated in a vertical air stream at constant temperatures ranging from $-5^{\circ}\text{C}$ to $-30^{\circ}\text{C}$ where heterogeneous freezing takes place.
-These investigations under isothermal conditions allow applying the stochastic approach to analyze and interpret the results in terms of the freezing or

-- 5 nucleation rate.
-In the Mainz acoustic levitator (M-AL) 2 mm diameter drops were levitated while their temperature was continuously cooling from $+20^{\circ}$ C to $-28^{\circ}$ C by adapting to the ambient temperature.
+In the Mainz vertical wind tunnel, supercooled droplets of 700 μm diameter were freely floated in a vertical airstream at constant temperatures ranging from -5 to -30 °C, where heterogeneous freezing takes place.
+These investigations under isothermal conditions allow the application of the stochastic approach to analyze and interpret the results in terms of the freezing or nucleation rate.
+In the Mainz acoustic levitator, 2 mm diameter drops were levitated while their temperature was continuously cooling from +20 to -28 °C by adapting to the ambient temperature.
 Therefore, in this case the singular approach was used for analysis.
-From the experiments, the densities of ice nucleating active sites (INAS) were obtained as function of temperature.
-The direct comparison of the results from two different instruments indicates a shift of the mean freezing temperatures of the investigated drops towards lower values that was material dependent.
-As ice nucleating particles, seven - 10 materials were investigated, two representatives of biological species (fibrous and microcrystalline cellulose), four mineral dusts (feldspar, illite NX, montmorillonite, and kaolinite), and natural Sahara dust.
-Based on detailed analysis of our results we determined a material dependent parameter for calculating the freezing temperature shift due to a change in cooling rate for each investigated particle type.
-The analysis allowed further classifying the investigated materials to be described by a single- or a multiple-component approach.
-From our experiences during the present synergetic studies, we listed a number of - 15 suggestions for future experiments regarding cooling rates, determination of the drop temperature, purity of the water used to produce the drops, and characterization of the ice nucleating material.
-The observed freezing temperature shift is significantly important for the intercomparison of ice nucleation instruments with different cooling rates.
+From the experiments, the densities of ice nucleation active sites were obtained as a function of temperature.
+The direct comparison of the results from two different instruments indicates a shift in the mean freezing temperatures of the investigated drops towards lower values that was material-dependent.
+As ice-nucleating particles, seven materials were investigated; two representatives of biological species (fibrous and microcrystalline cellulose), four mineral dusts (feldspar, illite NX, montmorillonite, and kaolinite), and natural Sahara dust.
+Based on detailed analysis of our results we determined a material-dependent parameter for calculating the freezingtemperature shift due to a change in cooling rate for each investigated particle type.
+The analysis allowed further classification of the investigated materials to be described by a single- or a multiple-component approach.
+From our experiences during the present synergetic studies, we listed a number of suggestions for future experiments regarding cooling rates, determination of the drop temperature, purity of the water used to produce the drops, and characterization of the ice-nucleating material.
+The observed freezing-temperature shift is significantly important for the intercomparison of ice nucleation instruments with different cooling rates.